CSC207-UofT/course-project-0xta1l/phase2/accessibility.md

 **Principle 4: Perceptible Information**

 Our app design aims to communicate necessary information effectively to the user, regardless of ambient conditions.
-We include a picture in each recipe to avoid redundant presentation of essential information, high contrast such as between recipe titles/images and the background as well as between recipe information and the save/reviews buttons, and maximal legibility for headings and buttons.
+We include a picture in each recipe to avoid redundant presentation of essential information; high contrast such as between recipe titles/images and the background, between recipe information and the save/reviews buttons, as well as between the background and text colours; and maximal legibility for headings and buttons.
 We hope to implement a text-to-speech feature in the future to communicate to users with sensory limitations.

 **Principle 5: Tolerance for Error**